seongyooncho/RoboND-Kinematics-Project/writeup.md

             [        0,    0,       0,   1.0]])
 ```

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-**Step 1.** Find position of WC relative to the base frame.
-It can be obtained by this equation.
-![alt text][image4]
-The implementation is as below.
+To adjust the discrepancy between the DH table and the URDF reference frame, we need to calculate correction matrix as below.
 ```python
 # Define RPY rotation matrices
 ROT_x = Matrix([[       1,       0,       0],